briangu/memblast/README.md

 There is also a Yahoo Finance example under `examples/yfinance` that pulls real data using the `yfinance` library and demonstrates querying the live buffer with DuckDB.
 See `examples/yfinance/README.md` for details.

+For a web-based demo using websockets see `examples/flask_ws.py`, which launches a small Quart (async Flask) application that streams updates to the browser.

 Run the ticker server:
 ```bash